 Rather than having one-off consultations around specific topics, we prefer to take an integrated approach towards stakeholder engagement.
 This means that we have an ongoing dialogue about our role in society, our products and services, our business performance and other issues.
+We also collaborate with our stakeholders to further improve.
 This is done at both the business unit and Group level.

 Partnerships, memberships & endorsements